hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 exists.
 For the continuous processes, this may cause excessive storage usage.

+Note that: The Pulsar consumer source does not fail fast in the scenario that when the job reading Pulsar topic using the Pulsar consumer source is running and Pulsar broker is closed, the job doesn't fail, it just prints log at warn level.
+The reason for this is that the Pulsar Client tries to reconnect to the broker with exponential backoff in this case, and while doing this, we cannot notice the connection issue because it only prints logs without throwing an exception.

 #### The decision on Acknowledgement Design on Jet Connector

 It should be determined when the messages are acknowledged or whether